Mailu/Mailu/docs/faq.rst

 I want to integrate Nextcloud 15 (and newer) with Mailu
 ````````````````````````````````````````

-First of all you have to enable External user support from Nextcloud Apps interface
+1. Enable External user support from Nextcloud Apps interface

-In the end you need to configure additional user backends in Nextcloud’s configuration config/config.php using the following syntax if you use at least Nextcloud 15.
+2. Configure additional user backends in Nextcloud’s configuration config/config.php using the following syntax if you use at least Nextcloud 15.

 .. code-block:: bash